India expects potash miners to offer decade-low price after Belarus deal

-Belarus on Monday agreed to sell 700,000 tonnes of potash to Indian Potash Limited (IPL) at $227 per ton, the lowest price in a decade.
+Belarus on Monday agreed to sell 700,000 tonnes of potash to Indian Potash Limited (IPL) at $227 per tonne, the lowest price in a decade.

 “Uralkali has very good relations with Indian buyers.
 We are hopeful that it will agree to $227,” said P.S.
 Gahlaut, managing director of IPL, the country’s biggest importer.